-3.3 Solution patterns/elements
+3.3 Criterion 3: Solution patterns/elements

 In a particular application area (i.e. in a particular branch of industry and/or in a specific company) usually certain proven and tested solution patterns/elements are implied for several purposes (limiting risk, ease and speed-up of the development/design process, re-use of knowledge and standardisation, product modularisation).
-In order to come from a "general" to an "applied" Engineering Design Science it is, therefore, necessary to collect and structure relevant solutions patterns for systematic re-use.
+In order to define an application-specific design methodology it is, therefore, necessary to collect and structure relevant solutions patterns for systematic re-use.